SpeedOfLint/Unity-AnimationCurve-Blend/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the CC0 1.0 Universal License.